 Sunshine and fresh air are natural mood boosters.
 So enjoying the outdoors is a simple way to help overcome the Sunday scaries.

-Nature walks, breathing in the fresh air, the smell of fresh flowers, a light jog, walking barefoot in the grass or at the beach are all things that lift your spirits and give you a sense of peace.
+Nature walks, breathing in the fresh air, the smell of fresh flowers, a light jog, and walking barefoot in the grass or at the beach are all things that lift your spirits and give you a sense of peace.

 7. Forget Work Emails.